Jacoo-Zhao/3D-Pose-Based-Feedback-For-Physical-Exercises/readme.md

 ```
 ### Acknowledgement

-1.Some of our data process code for[ NTU RGB+D](https://github.com/shahroudy/NTURGB-D) was adapted/ported from [SGN](https://github.com/microsoft/SGN) by [Microsoft](https://github.com/microsoft).
+1. Some of our data process code for[ NTU RGB+D](https://github.com/shahroudy/NTURGB-D) was adapted/ported from [SGN](https://github.com/microsoft/SGN) by [Microsoft](https://github.com/microsoft).

-2.Our theoretical framework draws on the work in [Learning Trajectory Dependencies for Human Motion Prediction](https://arxiv.org/abs/1908.05436) by [Wei Mao](https://github.com/wei-mao-2019/LearnTrajDep).
+2. Our theoretical framework draws on the work in [Learning Trajectory Dependencies for Human Motion Prediction](https://arxiv.org/abs/1908.05436) by [Wei Mao](https://github.com/wei-mao-2019/LearnTrajDep).